sergey-melnychuk/uppercut/doc/design-guide.md

      - e.g. failed to bind a listener to specific port number
      - propagate where? to "parent"/"supervisor"? no such concepts exist here yet!
      - TODO this section needs extra attention
-1. Shutdown an Actor under specific Address
+1. DONE Shutdown an Actor under specific Address
      - send a message asking the Actor to stop
      - ask Scheduler to mark Address as free/unoccupied
-1. Shutdown the Environment
+1. DONE Shutdown the Environment
+   - DONE immediate:
+     - stop all actors
+     - drop all undelivered messages
    - graceful (wait for all tasks to complete)?
-     - long-running tasks?
-     - tasks that spawn another tasks?
+     - impossible in general case, Actor Model is non-deterministic
-     - seems like proper shutdown is problem/solution-specific
+     - a graceful shutdown is application-specific
-1. IO-bridge abstraction
+1. TODO IO-bridge abstraction
+   - server listens for incoming messages from remote actors
+   - clients send messages to remote actors
    - event loop running on a different thread
      - connected to main thread pool via channels
      - mio-tcp-server as a starting point, including multithreaded implementation
+   - filesystem access
+     - configuration
-   - TCP/UDP sockets: MIO/epoll
+     - logging
-   - filesystem: TBD
+     - persistence
-1. Full implementation of WebSocket server on top of Actors
+1. TODO Full implementation of HTTP/WebSocket server on top of Actors
    - TCP listener is an Actor
    - connection listeners are Actors
      - parsing bytes to HTTP/WebSocket frames
      - serializing WebSocket frames to bytes
-1. Define beneficial use-cases and provide example implementations
+1. TODO Define beneficial use-cases and provide example implementations
    - distributed hash-table
    - distributed lock service
-     - PAXOS
+     - PAXOS and friends
    - large-scale stream processing
      - persistence?
      - idempotence?
      - fault-tolerance? (e.g. spark-style checkpoints)
-1. Raw Actors:
+1. TODO Raw Actors:
    - Message is just a byte buffer
      - serialize and send byte buffer
      - receive byte buffer and try deserialize